-- 2.6.1 Ensure that parents/carers are informed of the responsibility placed on the academy and staff in relation to child protection by setting out its duties in the academy prospectus/website. - 2.6.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 2.6.3 If the academy believes that notifying parents could increase the immediate risk of harm to the child or prejudice the prevention or detection of crime, advice will be sought from Social Care.
-[Further guidance on this can be found in the Inter-Agency Procedures of the Safeguarding Children Partnership Board]. - 2.6.4 Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury or where it may lead to the loss of evidence. - 2.6.5 Record what discussions have taken place with parents on the Log of Concern about a Child's Welfare or if a decision has been made not to discuss it with parents, record the reasons why (see point 2.6.4).
+- 2.6.1 Ensure that parents/carers are informed of the responsibility placed on the academy and staff in relation to child protection by setting out its duties in the academy prospectus/website. - 2.6.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 2.6.3 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, for example if the school/college believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime, the rationale must be recorded.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.

-2.7 Prevention of Child-on-Child Abuse
+2.7 Child on Child Abuse